Summer School and Workshop on Optimization and Operator Learning

 As event of SaC3 we organize a summer school and conference at the Universidad Nacional de Trujillo in Trujillo, Peru.
 School and workshop will take place from February 24 to 27, 2026.
 The summer school will be preceded by a pre-school on February 20 and 23, in which basic concepts will be taught and which will serve to deepen the knowledge of programming with Python.

-This is a first prelimindary announcement.
+This is a first preliminary announcement.
 Details follows soon.

 Trujillo 2014